How to Create Targeted Content for Your Ideal Customer or Client

 No matter what product you’re selling or service you’re offering, it’s not for everybody.
 (And that’s OK!)
 When you’re marketing your business, it’s tempting to think that the more people you market to, the more customers you’ll bring in.
 However, the truth is a little more counter-intuitive.
 To make the most of your marketing budget and efforts, you want to identify the type of person who is most likely to invest in your product or service, and then market directly to them.
 This way, your efforts aren’t wasted on people who aren’t interested, and you get higher conversion rates with your content marketing.

 Identifying Your Ideal Customer

-Before you can target your ideal customer, you first have to identify them.
+Before you can target your ideal customer, you first have to identify them and your target audience.
 You can determine this on your own and by analyzing the demographics of your sales data.
 If your product is highly targeted, such as a baby product for parents or a health product for diabetics, you can be fairly clear on where to start.